Campus Procedures – Face to Face Learning

 Students and staff who have tested positive for COVID-19 will be permitted to return to school only after all of the following occur (per CDC guidelines):

-- They are three days fever-free without using fever-reducing medication.
+- They have been fever-free for 24 hours without using fever-reducing medication.

 - Symptoms (cough, difficulty breathing) have dissipated and improved.